-A stellar online exhibition on the Metro by the British Motor Museum prompted an unexpected A-series engine-powered trip down memory lane for CDN editor James McLachlan
+A stellar online exhibition on the Austin Metro by the British Motor Museum prompted an unexpected A-series engine-powered trip down memory lane for Car Design News editor James McLachlan

 My first car was an Austin Metro.
 And my second.
 For my third, I switched things up with a Rover Metro.
 Given this track record it seems strange to admit that I don’t remember where my love of these boxy superminis (the emphasis here is firmly on the ‘mini’ rather than ‘super’) stems from.
 Certainly not my father whose vehicle of choice prior to my arrival on earth was a gold Mark I Scirocco.
 Or my mother, who ferried my brother and I around in a chic, wood-panelled Mini Clubman.
 Nevertheless, my affection was pretty deep-rooted even before I occupied Austin’s famously balky driver’s seat.